weekplan/www/_posts/2018-12-04-27-effective-time-management-tips-every-entrepreneur-must-know.md

 When you are not sure about any of your task and like to avoid it but having no idea about its impact, then you should first try to focus on three things;

-I.            Find specific information regarding it so that you can understand it properly
+1. Find specific information regarding it so that you can understand it properly

-II.
-Decide whether you can do it now or it’s better to finish it later and
+2. Decide whether you can do it now or it’s better to finish it later and

-III.
-Move further with other tasks.
+3. Move further with other tasks.

 It enables you to go in the right direction and make a better decision in [managing your time effectively.](https://weekplan.net/5-ways-to-be-effective-rather-than-productive/)